ghiscoding/slickgrid-react/README.md

 We now have a fully working and official release 2.x of Slickgrid-React and a new [Live Demo](https://ghiscoding.github.io/slickgrid-react-demos/) which is being used by Cypress E2E tests.

 ### Brief introduction
-One of the best javascript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid) which was originally developed by @mleibman is now available to React.
-I have used a few datagrids and SlickGrid beats most of them in terms of functionalities and performance (it can easily deal with even a million row).
-We will be using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork, it is the most active fork since the original @mleibman was retired some time ago by the original author for personal reasons.
-Also worth to know, that I also contributed a lot to the 6pac/SlickGrid fork for the benefit of all the SlickGrid libs that I maintain like this one here.
+One of the best JavasSript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid) which was originally developed by @mleibman is now available to React.
+SlickGrid beats most other datagrids in terms of functionalities and performance (it can easily deal with even a million row).
+Slickgrid-React is a wrapper on top of SlickGrid and we are using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork which is the most active fork since the original was put on pause by its original author for personal reasons.
+Also worth to know, that I also contributed a lot to the 6pac/SlickGrid fork for the benefit of all the SlickGrid libraries that I maintain like this one here....

 ## Installation
 Refer to the **[Wiki - HOWTO Step by Step](https://github.com/ghiscoding/slickgrid-react/wiki/HOWTO--Step-by-Step)** and/or clone the [Slickgrid-React-Demos](https://github.com/ghiscoding/slickgrid-react-demos) repository.
 Please consult all Wikis before opening new issues, also consider asking installation and/or general questions on [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=slickgrid) unless you think there's a bug with the library.